JuxtaRYCT/JuxtaRYCT/README.md

-# Hi there, I'm Yash Raj Singh! 👋
+# Namaste, I'm Yash Raj Singh! 👋

 ### 🚀 Tech & Creativity Enthusiast
 At the heart of my professional journey is a burning passion for merging technology and creativity.
 Here's what I do: